 Students in the outreach group received 20 emails throughout the 2020-2021 academic year: once a week over ten consecutive weeks in the fall and once a week over ten consecutive weeks throughout the winter and spring.
 For additional information on the outreach schedule and for examples of the emails, see the web appendices.

 Students were randomly assigned to one of the two groups.
 With randomization, we hope to create two groups of students with nearly identical characteristics prior to the intervention so that differences in outcomes could be attributed to the effect of nudging students to the Benefits Hubs (Table 1).
 The gender, racial, and ethnic categories represent the percentage of students who met eligibility criteria for the study.
-Most eligible students were female (61%) and White (36%).
+Most eligible students were female (61%), first-generation students (61%) and White (36%).
+5% of the students were former foster youth and 8% of the students had disability.
 On average, students were 27 years old at the beginning of fall 2020.
 At the start of the intervention, students had an average cumulative GPA of 2.47 and completed an average of 57 credits.

 TABLE 1 | BASELINE CHARACTERISTICS OF ELIGIBLE STUDENTS, BY GROUP